SungjinDavidLee/DeepX-DepthEstimation-Benchmark/en/Readme.md

 Thor (120 W mode) is fastest across all tasks.
 Its power budget differs substantially from the two platforms above, so it is not placed in the same table.
 Figures are in [3-3](#3-3-reference--thor-120-w-mode).

+**Qualitative comparison**

+Depth map output videos, produced by running the same input clip on all three platforms, are in [docs/qualitative.md](../docs/qualitative.md) and [media/](../media/).
+Measurement conditions differ from this document, so the two sets of figures should not be mixed.

 ---

 ## 2. Measurement environments